adamidrislim/SAC-student-rules/README.md

 As of the time of writing, an alternate set of spaces are available for application: a set of lockers, which are key-based, and are approximately the size of a cutting mat (and about 25cm deep).

 Once again, any Official School Club may apply for this space through their Cluster Rep, who will let them know what spaces are available.

+## Contacting Cluster Reps:

+You may reach them at their respective emails for each cluster.

+***Please use your Official Club Emails or get the project lead to email the cluster reps through SUTD internal email.***